kikithegecko/hci-thesis-template/README.md

  * table of contents
  * bibliography

 All other special pages are optional.
-Regarding syntax and general usage of this template, refer to the example chapters. **Use margin notes (`\graffito{]`) only where absolutely neccessary!** They are more book-styled and won't fit well in a typical thesis.
+Regarding syntax and general usage of this template, refer to the example chapters. **Use margin notes (`\graffito{}`) only where absolutely neccessary!** They are more book-styled and won't fit well in a typical thesis.

 ###Configuration